 We monitor our loan portfolio and unfunded commitments on a regular basis to determine if any increase through provision for credit losses or decrease through a credit loss reversal in our allowance for loan losses or reserve for unfunded commitments is warranted based on our assessment of the relevant historical events, current conditions, and macroeconomic conditions.
 Prior to the adoption of CECL, we estimated allowance for credit losses based on our assessment of probable and estimable losses inherent in our loan portfolio and unfunded commitments.
-We recorded net credit loss reversals of \$9 thousand in 2023, compared with net provision for credit losses of \$152 thousand in 2022 and net credit loss reversals of \$21 thousand in 2021.
-The loan loss reversals of \$1 thousand recorded during 2023 were primarily due to the cumulative effect of CECL adoption and generally stable credit quality in our loan portfolio, partially offset by an overall increase in average loan volume.
-The provision for loan losses of \$143 thousand recorded during 2022 was primarily due to growth in the loan portfolio.
-The provision for loan losses of \$8 thousand recorded during 2021 was primarily due to growth in the loan portfolio, partially offset by improvement in loan portfolio credit quality.
+We recorded net provision for credit losses of \$98 thousand in 2024, compared with net credit loss reversals of \$9 thousand in 2023 and net provision for credit losses of \$152 thousand in 2022.
+The provision for loan losses of \$58 thousand recorded during 2024 was primarily due to an increase in loan volume, partially offset by improvement in the loss rates on communications participation loan volume.
+The provision for reserve for unfunded commitments of \$40 thousand was recorded during 2024 due to an increase in unfunded commitments and additional risk in the portfolio.